victorakulinin/Project/#9 | Automation | Video Trend History (Tableau)/README.md

 The table is stored in the `data-analyst-youtube-data.` database, which was created especially for your needs\
 **Data update interval**: once every 24 hours, at midnight UTC

+**Questions answered by managers using the dashboard**
+  - Which video categories trended most often?
+  - How were they distributed among regions?
+  - What categories were especially popular in the United States?
+Were there any differences between the categories popular in the US and those popular elsewhere?

 Links to the Tableau dashboards: